Reported Speech: Direct Speech

 "I don't care!"
 Gavin shouted.

-Sometimes when the reporting clause comes first, we use a colon (:) between the reporting clause and the reported clause.
+Sometimes when the reporting clause comes first, a colon (:) is placed between the reporting clause and the reported clause.
 For example:

 Ivan replied: 'I don't think it's possible.'

-The reported clause always begins with a capital letter, unless the reporting verb comes in the middle of the sentence.
+The reported clause always begins with a capital letter, unless the reporting verb comes in the middle of the sentence, in which case the second part of the reported clause does not need to be capitalized.

 'Why did you say that?'
 Hannah asked.